OceaneMichel/SpaceArcadeWeb/README.md

 - Add item to show what color is next
 - Change split player colliders into 2: damage and collision detection
 - BUG: If player dies invincible, he starts invincible and stays red
+- Feedback on damage (visual + audio) + set a small time of invicibility after damage
+- FEATURE: Add points when barriers are destroyed
+- Add qzsd keys for inputs